Download (PDF: 311 KB)

 Initially 501(c)(6) organizations were not eligible to apply for PPP loans.
 NAR advocated for these organizations to have access to the program since the Spring, and were successful in the December 21 COVID-19 relief bill at getting that changed.
-Under the new rules, 501(c)(6) organizations are eligible for PPP loans if they meet the following requirements:
+Under the new rules, 501(c)(6) organizations were eligible for PPP loans if they met the following requirements:

 - 300 or fewer employees;

 - Less than 15% of gross receipts come from lobbying activities (federal, state, and local);

 - Less than 15% of total activities of the organization are lobbying activities (federal, state, and local); and

 - The organization spent less than $1 million on lobbying activities in the tax year ending on February 15, 2020.

 Additionally, PPP loans cannot be used for lobbying expenses of any kind.

 What is an SBA Economic Injury Disaster Loan (EIDL) and EIDL Advance Grant?